Barack Obama Responds To Jared Kushner Saying Black People Should ‘Want To Be Successful’

 In the same speech, Obama slammed the administration for its handling of the COVID-19 pandemic and reminded the crowd of how the president suggested that people infected should drink bleach to get the disease out of their systems.

-Last week, the former president also responded to Trump’s claims that he should be indicted for “spying” on his campaign and undermining his presidency.
+Last week, the former president also responded to Trump’s claims that he should be indicted for “spying” on the Trump campaign and undermining the current presidency.

-Speaking with former White House spokesperson Tommy Vietor on Pod Save America, Obama said that he wasn’t surprised to find out about such accusations, as The Inquisitr also reported.
+Speaking with former White House spokesperson Tommy Vietor on Pod Save America, Obama said that he wasn’t surprised to find out about such accusations, as The Inquisitr reported.
 However, he admitted that he was disappointed about how some Republicans — such as Attorney General William Barr — have failed to criticize Trump.

 Elsewhere in the interview, Obama slammed the president over his foreign policies and claimed that, if elected, Biden will have to “rebuild” the State Department and its diplomacy strategies.